-The function of AS4777 Setting is only activated when the Safety Code is set to AS4777, which is only applicable to Australia and New Zealand.
+The function of AS4777 Setting is only activated when the Safety Code is set to AS4777 or New Zealand, which is only applicable to Australia and New Zealand.

 Select and enter AS4777 Setting in Advance Settings interface.
-You will see Exprot Control (for active power output control) and General Control (for apparent power output control).
+You will see Export Control (for active power output control) and General Control (for apparent power output control).